Click on the questions below to get your answer.

 How do I apply for council tax exemption?

-Download the Council Tax Exemption Form from StudentZone.
-A form must be completed by each student (not for each household).
-Once completed, take it to Enquiries in the Information Centre to be signed.
+A Council Tax Exemption Form must be completed by each student (not for each household).
+Once completed, take it to Enquiries in the Welcome Centre to be signed.
 Hand deliver/send it (together with your housemates' forms) to the Council Tax office.
-If you cannot find the form on Studentzone, request one from [email protected] or visit Enquiries in the Information Centre.
+You can request a formfrom firstname.lastname@example.org or visit Enquiries in the Welcome Centre, Elm Grove building on Digby Stuart college.
+They can also provide student status and proof of address letters.

 You must complete and send to the Council an exemption form for each academic year.
 If you move into your accommodation in June, you will need to fill out a form for June – September.
 You must then fill out another form in September (the start of the next academic year).
 Penalties and fines are usually issued to students who have taken a tenancy towards the end of one academic year and only apply for Council Tax exemption from the beginning of the next academic year.